openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-animator.md

     ```cangjie
     // Create initial parameters for the animation
-    this.backAnimator = AnimatorResult(AnimatorOptions(
+    this.backAnimator = getUIContext.createAnimator(AnimatorOptions(
       duration: 1500,
       easing: "friction",
       delay: 0,
       fill: AnimatorFill.Forwards,
       direction: AnimatorDirection.Normal,
       iterations: 2,
-      // Initial value for onFrame interpolation
+      // Initial value for onFrame interpolation in the first frame
       begin: 200.0,
-      // Final value for onFrame interpolation
+      // Final value for onFrame interpolation in the last frame
       end: 400.0
     ))
-    var animatorOptions: AnimatorResult = AnimatorResult(AnimatorOptions(duration: 0))
-    // Set the frame callback, which is invoked for each frame during animation playback
+    // Set the callback for receiving frames; the onFrame callback is invoked for each frame during animation playback
     this.backAnimator?.onFrame =  {  progress: Float64 =>
-      AppLog.info("current value is :" + progress.toString())
+      Hilog.info(0,"", "current value is: " + progress.toString())
     }
     ```